MH-GRIT/jd23-databases-biblioteket-gritsabi005/README.md

 sections at the bottom of the Main.java page with title Initial Code without GUI.

 Ps.
-Please also ensure to change the username, port, and password to the database using your own setting.
+Please also ensure to change the username, port, and password in the program using your own setting.
 You can change this inside the Main.java class under the method called initializeDatabaseConnection.